Ambeeru-Vignesh/XV6-A2/Readme.md

 3. Boot xv6 in a virtual machine or emulator (e.g., QEMU).

 4. You can now run the new utility programs from the xv6 shell.
 For example:
-   - `head -10 README` will display the first 10 lines of the `README` file.
+   - `head input.txt` will display the first 14 lines of the `input` file.
    - `uniq file.txt` will display unique lines from `file.txt`.
    - `test` will execute the test program, demonstrating the `ps` and `waitx` system calls.